 Care While Traveling

 - Patients should obtain pre-approval for all services and should utilize providers, hospitals and other facilities that participate in the UBH network in order to obtain the highest level of benefits.
-Access to the UBH behavioral health care system also may be coordinated through the State of Ohio internal Employee Assistance Program administered by the Ohio Department of Health at 1.800.221.6327.
+Access to the UBH behavioral health care system is coordinated through the Ohio Employee Assistance Program at 1.800.221.6327.

 How Do I Use My Behavioral Health Insurance?